vega/vega-lite/site/docs/portingguide.md

 - [`row` and `column` encodings](encoding.html#facet) are now shortcuts for creating a faceted plot using the [`facet`](facet.html) operator.

-- `path` channel is removed.
-You can now use `order` channel for sorting line orders instead.
-Meanwhile, the `order` channel no longer affects layer order for marks.
+- `path` channel has been removed.
+You can now use the `order` channel for sorting points on a line.
+Meanwhile, the `order` channel no longer affects the layering order of marks.

-- A new `tooltip` channel is added.
+- A new `tooltip` channel has been added.

 - We now support `"aggregate": "count"` without `"field": "*"`.